chihai-chuck/nuxt-less-resources-loader/README.md

-_This package is a Stylus port of [nuxt-sass-resources-loader](https://github.com/anteriovieira/nuxt-sass-resources-loader)_
+_This package is a LESS port of [nuxt-sass-resources-loader](https://github.com/anteriovieira/nuxt-sass-resources-loader)_

-# nuxt-stylus-resources-loader
+# nuxt-less-resources-loader

 This module does all the hard work of configuring [sass-resources-loader](https://github.com/shakacode/sass-resources-loader) for your nuxt application.